-You can even tell your older child about the day you brought the home from the hospital, how excited you were, and how small they used to be.
+You can even tell your older child about the day you brought them home from the hospital, how excited you were, and how small they used to be.

-Ask Them To Help, But Only So Much…
+Ask Siblings To Help, But Only So Much…

 Great ways for them to help one another would be to encourage them to help push the stroller/shopping cart, hand their sibling a toy they can’t reach, turn on their favorite movie when they are sad, or rock their baby swing lightly while they sleep.